chadfazio/asm341/module2/lab2/lab2.rst

     |lab22-6| |lab22-7|

 #.
 Compare the device IDs in this request vs the illegal request we just looked at.
 They should be different:

     |lab22-8|

-    ..
-NOTE:: The Device ID is essentially a fingerprint computed from a number of different browser and system attributes.
+    .. note:: The Device ID is essentially a fingerprint computed from a number of different browser and system attributes.
 They are unique identifiers that do not depend on browser session data.
 ASM uses these computed values to uniquely identify clients and tie them to user and session data.
 In this exercise we triggered an ASM Cooking Hijacking violation by replacing the cookies in the HTTP request with those of an existing valid session.
 ASM was able to detect this because the cookie data did not match the Device ID of the new browser.

 #.
 If this were a production configuration, we would likely enable the blocking settings back on the **Session Tracking** page so that these attacks would not be allowed to continue, but for the purposes of maintaining access to the lab environment we've elected not to do so.
 Feel free to circle back and explore these options at the end of the lab: